Prabhav55221/Prabhav55221.github.io/opinions.md

 ---
 layout: page
 permalink: /opinions/index.html
-title: Research Opinions
+title: Some Opinions
 ---

-# Research Opinions
+# Some Opinions

 *Mostly a scratch space for me to force the habit of reading papers.
-I will try to populate this with my thought on papers, ideas, topics etc. Hopefully I am more frequent than I expect myself to be!*
+I will try to populate this with my thought (note - best read on a laptop) on papers, ideas, topics etc. Hopefully I am more frequent than I expect myself to be!*

 ---